← Back to blog

 nmap -f <target>

-# Spoof source port to 53 (DNS) — often allowed through firewalls
+# Spoof source port to 53 — DNS traffic is frequently allowed outbound through firewalls

 nmap --source-port 53 <target>

-# Randomise scan order to avoid sequential-port detection
+# Randomise host scan order when scanning a list to avoid sequential-port signatures

 nmap --randomize-hosts -iL targets.txt